 When I got interested in real traditional food, I started learning about homemade probiotic rich drinks, like water kefir and kombucha that were naturally carbonated and reminiscent to soda.
 I had never heard of such things, but I was intrigued.

 Kombucha is essentially just sweet tea fermented with a SCOBY (symbiotic culture of bacteria and yeast).
-This is a SCOBY.
-Freaky looking, huh? 🙂
+See that thing floating in the tea?
+That's a SCOBY.
+Freaky looking, huh?

 I visited Whole Foods one day and saw individual bottles of kombucha, and I was feeling adventurous, so I thought I would give one a try.
 It was a bit strong, fizzy, and had that burn that soda has that I love so much.
 It was different.
 I drank half of the bottle that night and the other half the next day.
 I dismissed it as something kind of neat, but not something I would want to drink on a regular basis.
 Plus the price was like $4 for an individual bottle.
 That's crazy talk for my budget.
 No way would that be making its way into my grocery cart on a regular basis.

 Then I started reading about all of the benefits of kombucha and how it has been around for over 2000 years.
 Anything that has been around that long and people have such good things to say about it, I'm open to learning more.
 Here's what I found.

 Kombucha is excellent at supporting the liver and helping it detox.
 When your liver is in top shape, your body will be much healthier for it because it's able to do its job of cleansing the body.
 Sally Fallon in Nourishing Traditions, says it like this.